-Excerpts from Remarks at a Press Conference with General Brooks in South Korea Seoul, Republic of Korea August 24
+Excerpts from Remarks at a Press Conference with General Vincent K. Brooks

+Seoul, Republic of Korea

 Dunford: Yeah, thanks.
 Hey, ladies and gentlemen.
 Good to see you.
-Good to see you again, in some cases, and good to be here with my friend, General [Vincent K.] Brooks.
+Good to see you again, in some cases, and good to be here with my friend, General Brooks.
 We just spent a day with our Korean partners.
 I'm en route to China and stopped here first, obviously, to see our friends and our allies, the South Koreans.
 In some cases, to say goodbye to a good friend, General Lee Sun-jin, who is my counterpart, has been my counterpart for two years.
 Been a great friend.
 He's finishing up in two days.
 So I had a chance to spend some time with him, and also to meet some of the new leadership.